 Successful culture and pressure maintenance in the translaminar autonomous system

 To ensure that both chambers worked independently in the system, we regulated several pressure differentials by keeping the IOP chamber and ICP at different average pressure differentials (normal TLPG: IOP: ICP, 15:5 mmHg; elevated TLPG >10 mmHg; elevated TLPG >20 mmHg).
 We initially tested the maintenance of average normal pressure differentials in both chambers (normal IOP/ICP) through various different parameters of IOP and ICP conditions: 1) normal IOP: decreased ICP (Figure 3A); 2) elevated IOP: decreased ICP (Figure 3B); and 3) elevated IOP: elevated ICP (Figure 3C).
 The average normal IOP ranges from 10–21 mmHg (episcleral venous pressure factored in) and normal ICP from 10–15 mmHg.
 In lieu of the limitation of not having vascular pressure, we still maintained the pressure to these rates, as the idea was to exert the maximal pressure at the ONH.
 We independently regulated various pressure levels in both chambers (ICP, 5–10 mmHg; IOP, 20–40 mmHg).
 To ensure pressure maintenance between both chambers, we kept IOP under normal conditions (15 mmHg) and decreased ICP (4 mmHg) to sustain a TLPG (IOP-ICP) between the LC of 11 mmHg (Figure 3A).
 We then elevated IOP (43 mmHg) and decreased ICP (3 mmHg) (Figure 3B) and finally elevated pressures in both (IOP, 64 mmHg; ICP, 9 mmHg) to generate the largest level of TLPG at 55 mmHg (Figure 3C).
-To ensure the viability of the tissue, the medium in the tissues was exchanged every 48 h by attaching an empty syringe to the outflow stopcock and slowly pushing approximately 5 mL of perfusion medium through the inflow port using the push/pull method.
-Minimal pressure increases occurred at the time of medium exchange (Figure 4G) and did not affect the morphology of the ONH as shown in the 14 and 30 day immunohistochemistry data (Figure 4A–F).
+To ensure the viability of the tissue (Figure 4), the medium in the tissues was exchanged every 48 h by attaching an empty syringe to the outflow stopcock and slowly pushing approximately 5 mL of perfusion medium through the inflow port using the push/pull method.
+Minimal pressure increases occurred at the time of medium exchange (Figure 4G) and did not affect the morphology of the ONH as shown in the 14- and 30-day immunohistochemistry data (Figure 4A–F).
 To confirm that we could culture posterior segments for extended timeframes with effective viability within the TAS model, we analyzed cross sections of the ONH after maintenance of normal IOP and ICP for 14 and 30 days.
 We were able to successfully culture these segments in the model for 14 days (Figure 4A, 4B) with healthy ONH cells and extracellular matrix expression of collagen IV (COLIV) at the optic nerve head (Figure 4C).
 Similar viability and maintenance of the posterior segment was also observed for 30 days (Figure 4D, 4E) with expression of COLIV and DAPI (Figure 4F).
 The graphical representation of TLPG (IOP-ICP) values (Figure 4G) depicts a constant maintenance of IOP values over time at 15.6 ± 4.6 mmHg and ICP mean at 11.0 ± 4.6 mmHg for 30 days with a TLPG of 4.6 ± 1.3 mmHg (Table 1).

 Morphological changes to the ONH post elevated translaminar pressure gradient